Constrained Form-Finding of Tension-Compression Structures using Automatic Differentiation: Extensions to the CEM framework

-A graph traversal algorithm that automatically searches for trails $\trails$ is invoked on line 37.
+A graph traversal algorithm that automatically searches for trails $\trails$ is invoked on line 35.
 This algorithm takes the support node $\nodesupport_3$ as the search starting point and moves recursively over the next trail edge $\edge_{i, j}$ connected until no more trail edges are found.
 If the boolean argument \texttt{auxiliary\_trails} were set to \texttt{True}, the trail-search algorithm would attach an auxiliary trail $\auxiliarytrail$ to any node that was not automatically assigned to a trail by the graph traversal, as exposed in Section \ref{auxiliary_trail}.
-Only one trail is expected in this example, $\trail_1 = \{1, 2, 3\}$.
-In line 41, the CEM form-finding algorithm is invoked to output a form diagram $\form$, conditioned on $\iterationsmax=1$ and $\energythreshold=1\times10^{-5}$.
+Only one trail is expected in this example, $\trail_1=\{1, 2, 3\}$.
+In line 39, the CEM form-finding algorithm is invoked to output a form diagram $\form$, conditioned on $\iterationsmax=1$ and $\energythreshold=1\times10^{-5}$.
 As with \texttt{TopologyDiagram()}, $\form$ is a subclass of \texttt{Network()} that self-contains the attributes that describe the generated state of static equilibrium $\equilibriumattributes$.

-The generation of a constrained form diagram $\constrainedform$ is spread over lines 45-56.
-Equation \ref{opt_problem} is minimized with the SLSQP optimization algorithm \cite{kraft_algorithm733_1994} from \texttt{NLopt} \cite{johnson_nloptnonlinearoptimization_2021} using a convergence threshold of $\convergencethreshold=1\times10^{-6}$.
-In line 48, we specify that the desired position for node $\node_3$ is $\bar{\nodeposition}_3 = [3, 0, 0]$, and in lines 52-53, we define the optimization parameters $\optimizationvariables$ as the edge lengths of both trail edges created on lines 27-28 such that $\optimizationvariables = [\trailedgelength_{1, 2}, \trailedgelength_{2, 3}]$.
-The constrained form-finding problem is solved in line 56.
+The generation of a constrained form diagram $\constrainedform$ is spread over lines 43-54.
+Equation \ref{opt_problem} is minimized with the SLSQP optimization algorithm \cite{kraft_algorithm733_1994} from \texttt{NLopt} \cite{johnson_nloptnonlinearoptimization_2021} using an optimization convergence threshold of $\convergencethreshold=1\times10^{-6}$.
+In line 46, we specify that the desired position for node $\node_3$ is $\bar{\nodeposition}_3 = [3, 0, 0]$, and in lines 50-51, we define the optimization parameters $\optimizationvariables$ as he length of the trail edges created in lines 25-26 such that $\optimizationvariables = [\trailedgelength_{1, 2}, \trailedgelength_{2, 3}]$.
+The constrained form-finding problem is solved in line 54.
 Internally, \texttt{autograd} \cite{maclaurin_autograd_2015} evaluates the gradient, as required by the optimization process.
-We plot the resulting instance of $\constrainedform$ in line 60.
+We plot the resulting instance of $\constrainedform$ in line 59 of the code and show it in Figure \ref{fig:strut_form_constrained}.